 Passwordless provides the user benefit for initiatives strengthening authentication.
-Employees see faster authentication with fewer login prompts and less friction.— J. Wolfgang Goerlich, Advisory CISO, Cisco
+Employees see faster authentication with fewer login prompts and less friction.
+Read the Customer Story— J. Wolfgang Goerlich, Advisory CISO, Cisco

 Over the past few years, access security has become all but mandatory.
 Many companies now see MFA as a baseline essential in their security strategies, and its appeal continues to grow — the MFA market is projected to reach $23.5 billion by 2026.

 It’s no surprise, then, that we see Duo usage expanding as well.
 Duo customers are protecting more applications, enrolling more devices and performing more authentications than ever before.